kubernetes-sigs/vsphere-csi-driver/docs/book/driver-deployment/prerequisites.md

 ## Setting up the management network <a id="setup_management_network"></a>

 By default, CPI and CSI Pods are scheduled on k8s master nodes.
-In this case, for non-topology aware Kubernetes clusters, it is sufficient to provide the k8s master node(s) credentials to the vCenter that this cluster runs on.

-For topology-aware clusters, every k8s node needs to discover its topology by communicating with the vCenter.
-This is needed to utilize the topology-aware provisioning and late binding feature.
+The control plane needs to be able to communicate with the vCenter.

 Refer to the [Deployment with Zones](deploying_csi_with_zones.md) to understand how to provide vCenter credentials access to Kubernetes nodes.